Johhed15/Fruit-classification/README.md

 # This repository contains a fruit classification problem solved with a CNN-model!

-The code is written in pythonon kaggle!
+The code is written in pythonon on kaggle!

 The model used to solve this problem is a CNNN model and i have utilized some of the tructure and weights from the VGG16 model to get 100 % accuracy on the test dataset!